benhoff/blog/content/pyqt-layout-design.rst

 :summary: Let's work on creating a single interface design face recognition application.

 As part of our `PyQt Tutorial series`_ we've built a `Hello World`_ GUI application and gone through some basic `Interface Design`_ options.
-Let's implement the first type of Interface, a Single Document Interface.
+In this section, we're going to implement the first type of Interface, a Single Document Interface.
 We're going to create a Face Recognition Application, but since I'd like to focus on the PyQt GUI development process, the actual face recognition part will be separate from this set of tutorials.

+If you're just jumping in here, check out `this link`_ to see the code that we're starting with.

 So let's install a face recognition ready widget.